erdomke/Aras-Integration-to-Visual-Studio/README.md

-# Aras-Integration-to-Visual-Stuido
+# Aras-Integration-to-Visual-Studio
-Visual Stuido Extension to connect to Aras Innovator
+Visual Studio Extension to connect to Aras Innovator